Scylla et Glaucus: Prologue

-A temple of Venus where the people of Amathus celebrate a festival in honor of the goddess, the laws to which even the dreaded Mars himself yields.
+A temple of Venus where the people of Amathus celebrate a festival in honour of the goddess, the laws to which even the dreaded Mars himself yields.
 The party is interrupted by Propoetides (the daughters of Propoetus from the city of Amathus on the island of Cyprus), who are jealous of the presence of Venus; they abhor religion and deny the divinity of the goddess.
 The goddess descends to punish them by way of petrification; "woe to those who despise the pleasures over which she presides".
 Through her son Amour, she promises happiness and prosperity to those who revere her.

 Act 1

 The setting is Sicily.
 On one side, there is a forest, on the other, a vast countryside.
 The nymph Scylla is equally cold to all of her lovers, including Glaucus, a young prophetic sea-god in Neptune's court, born mortal and turned immortal upon eating a magical herb.
 It was believed that he commonly came to the rescue of sailors and fishermen in storms, having once been one himself.
 He is in love with Scylla, and led to despair by the hardness of Scylla's heart, goes to seek help from Circe, the sorceress.